GitHub Instructor Guide

 1. Log in to UBC GitHub with your UBC CWL.

-2. Click your profile icon in the upper right, then click Your organizations.
+2. Click your profile icon in the upper-right corner, then click Your organizations.

 4. Click the Teams tab, then on the bottom of the page, click the team name that you want to add members to.